CherutoSharleen/Arduino/README.md

 # ARDUINO BASED PROJECTS

 This repository contains code from simple codes from my Embedded Systems Class as I try to learn and practice Arduino.
-It is mainly in Sketch and C. It has basic projects eg.
+It is mainly in Sketch and C++.
+It has basic projects eg.
 - Lighting an LED using a Push Button
 - Potentiometer
 - LED Screen